d34db4b3/d34db4b3.github.io-src/content/posts/rust-rest-api-i.md

 [Source code snapshot](https://github.com/d34db4b3/rest-api-tutorial/tree/snapshots/init)

-# Analysis of a route
+# Analysis of a handler

-## Route management function
+## Routing

 Each route is associated with a function to process the request and respond appropriately.
 These functions called [handlers](https://docs.rs/axum/0.6/axum/handler/index.html) are simply asynchronous functions that are given extractors as arguments (see [`axum::extract`](https://docs.rs/axum/0.6/axum/extract/index.html)) and return an object that must be convertible into a response (see [`axum::response`](https://docs.rs/axum/0.6/axum/response/index.html)).

-### Request analysis
+## Request analysis

-Most of the request data is obtained via "extractors" (a type implementing the `FromRequest` or `FromRequestParts` trait).
+Most of the request data is obtained via "extractors" (a type implementing the [`FromRequest`](https://docs.rs/axum/0.6/axum/extract/trait.FromRequest.html) or [`FromRequestParts`](https://docs.rs/axum/0.6/axum/extract/trait.FromRequestParts.html) trait).
 Several extractors are provided by `axum` in order to ease the implementation, but it is possible to add more as needed (which we will see with access restrictions in a next part).
-Among them we can mention [`Path`](https://docs.rs/axum/0.6/axum/extract/struct.Path.html) allowing the extraction of parameters in the path of the resource, [`Query`](https://docs.rs/axum/0.6/axum/extract/struct.Query.html) which in the same way allows the extraction of the parameters of the request ([more information on URLs](https://developer.mozilla.org/fr/docs/Learn/Common_questions/What_is_a_URL)), [`Json`](https://docs.rs/axum/0.6/axum/struct.Json.html) which allows the deserialization of the request body from the [JSON](https://www.json.org/json-fr.html) format and finally [`Form`](https://docs.rs/axum/0.6/axum/struct.Form.html) which has a similar behavior from the classic URL-encoded form format.
+Among them we can mention [`Path`](https://docs.rs/axum/0.6/axum/extract/struct.Path.html) allowing the extraction of parameters in the path of the resource, [`Query`](https://docs.rs/axum/0.6/axum/extract/struct.Query.html) which in the same way allows the extraction of the parameters of the request ([more information on URLs](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL)), [`Json`](https://docs.rs/axum/0.6/axum/struct.Json.html) which allows the deserialization of the request body from the [JSON](https://www.json.org/json-en.html) format and finally [`Form`](https://docs.rs/axum/0.6/axum/struct.Form.html) which has a similar behavior from the classic URL-encoded form format.

 These extractors are given as parameters to our handlers and allow us to obtain data extraction with static and safe typing.
 The deserialization errors can thus be properly managed and it will be possible to have some guarantee over the presence and correctness of parameters before the processing of the request.
 This allows the code to be more robust, clear and concise.

-### Response analysis
+## Response analysis

 In order to respond to requests, functions associated with routes must return an object that implements [`IntoResponse`](https://docs.rs/axum/0.6/axum/response/trait.IntoResponse.html).